-Even though we often called our erections "Boners" as kids, there are no bones in our penises.
+Even though we often called our erections "Boners" as kids, there are no bones in our cocks.
 But you can break it!

 First I'm going to explain exactly what makes an erection happen.
-The reason for the whole explanation is that I want you to be able to easily understand how you got a "fractured penis".
+The reason for the whole explanation is that I want you to be able to easily understand how you broke it.

 This will help you see why it is normally easy to fix a fractured penis.

-This enzyme causes the smooth muscles lining the arteries in your penis begin to relax.
-This relaxation makes the blood to flow into your penis.
+This enzyme causes the smooth muscles lining the arteries in your shaft to relax.
+This relaxation makes the blood to flow into your shaft and become "hard".

-These chambers can hold 10 times as much blood when your penis is erect as opposed to when it is soft and limp.
+These chambers can hold 10 times as much blood when your shaft is erect as opposed to when it is soft and limp.

-After you orgasm, or when you are no longer arroused, the veins and arteries return to normal and the blood flow returns to normal.
+After you orgasm, or when you are no longer aroused, the veins and arteries return to normal and the blood flow returns to normal.

-When your penis is limp, this tunica albuginea is thick and soft.
+When your cock is limp, this tunica albuginea is thick and soft.

 And what happens if you pull that rubber band harder?
 It snaps and breaks!
 Right?

-So does the tunica albuginea in your penis.
+So does the tunica albuginea inside your cock.
 That was the snap you heard.
-And that is now a fractured penis.
+And, that is a fractured penis.

-The cause of a fractured penis is simply too much bending pressure on an erection.
-You'll never create a fractured penis just because you're so hard you feel like you'll explode!
+The cause is simply too much bending pressure on an erection.
+You'll never break it just because you're so hard you feel like you'll explode!

 A fractured penis can happen during rough sex.
-When you are trying some unusual positions that place too much bending pressure on your penis.
+When you are trying some unusual positions that place too much bending pressure on your erection.

 You can even fracture your penis in missionary position!
-If you suddenly pull out, thrust too hard, and miss the vaginal opening, you can bend your penis and fracture it.
+If you suddenly pull out, thrust too hard, and miss the vaginal opening, you can bend your erection and break it inside.

-A penis fracture also commonly happens when your partner is on top, comes down hard on your penis but misses.
+A penile fracture also commonly happens when your partner is on top, comes down hard on your shaft but misses.

-How do you know if you fractured your penis?
+How do you know if you broke it?
 It's easy to tell.

 Symptoms of a fractured penis include:

 It all depends on how bad the tear in the tissue(s) are.
-You can tear other things in the penis if the bend is severe enough.
+You can tear other things in your shaft if the bend is severe enough.

-If you tore the urethra you may see blood come out of the tip of your penis.
+If you tore the urethra you may see blood come out of the tip of your cock.

-If, on the other hand, you have very little in the way of fractured penis symptoms (other than some tenderness and a bent penis) you might not be in need of any serious medical treatment.
+If, on the other hand, you have very little in the way of fractured penis symptoms (other than some tenderness) you might not be in need of any serious medical treatment.

-But, a prompt trip to the emergency room or your urologist is always a good idea.
+But, a prompt trip to the emergency room or your urologist is always a good and smart idea.